Protest this way, not that way: In statehouses, varied rules restrict public voices

 Similar policies elsewhere have faced legal pushback.
 A law in Georgia that blocks disruptive protests at government buildings is being legally challenged.
 A federal judge in Mississippi has recently blocked a law that requires permission from state police for protests or other gatherings near state government buildings in the capital city.

-Tennessee's rule come after Republicans attracted national attention for expelling two young Black Democratic lawmakers earlier this year for breaking House rules during a demonstration in support of gun control.
+Earlier this year, Tennessee Republicans attracted national attention for expelling two young Black Democratic lawmakers for breaking House rules during a demonstration in support of gun control.

 During this week’s special session in Tennessee, the existing political tensions were only enhanced when the Republican-dominated House established the new policy on signs and disruptive lawmakers.
 Protesters were quick to test the boundaries of the new parameters.